Shannon Lucid: STS-58

-On December 6, 1991, Lucid was assigned to STS-58, the Spacelab Life Sciences2 (SLS-2) mission.
+On December 6, 1991, Lucid was assigned to STS-58, the Spacelab Life Sciences 2 (SLS-2) mission.
 This was the second mission dedicated to the study of human and animal physiology on Earth and in spaceflight.
 The techniques developed for this flight were intended to be precursors of those to be conducted on the Space Station Freedom and subsequent long-duration space flights.
 Fellow TFNG Rhea Seddon was designated as the mission payload commander, with David Wolf, like Seddon a medical doctor, as the other mission specialist.
 Originally scheduled as one mission, the number of Spacelab Life Sciences objectives and experiments had grown until it was split into two missions, the first of which, STS-40/SLS-1, was flown in June 1991.
 The rest of the crew were not named until August 27, 1992.
 Blaha was designated the mission commander, with pilot Richard A. Searfoss and William S. McArthur Jr. as a fourth mission specialist.
 A payload specialist, Martin J. Fettman, was assigned to the mission on October 29.

 The with SLS-2 on board lifted off from KSC on October 18, 1993.
 During the fourteen-day flight the crew performed neurovestibular, cardiovascular, cardiopulmonary, metabolic and musculoskeletal medical experiments on themselves and 48 rats.
 The crew investigated the phenomenon of bone density loss.
 They also studied the effects of microgravity on their sensory perception, and the mechanism of space adaptation syndrome.
 To study this, on the second day of the mission Lucid and Fettman wore headsets, known as accelerometer recording units, which recorded their head movements during the day.
 Along with Seddon, Wolf and Fettman, Lucid collected blood and urine samples from the crew for metabolic experiments.
 They also drew blood from the tails of the rats to measure how weightlessness affected their red blood cell counts.
 They performed sixteen engineering tests aboard Columbia and twenty Extended Duration Orbiter Medical Project experiments.
 The mission completed 225 orbits of the Earth, traveling five million miles in 336 hours, 13 minutes and 1 second.
 Landing was at Edwards Air Force Base, California.
 On completion of this flight, Lucid had logged 838 hours and 54 minutes in space.